 PEPE ALAS is José Mario Alas in real life.
 He was born in Lucena, Quezon (he still prefers calling the province by its original name: Tayabas) but grew up in the suburbs of Parañaque, Metro Manila.
 He first learned how to read and write at the age of three.

-Pepe was already blogging in the now defunct social media site Friendster when he was recruited by veteran (and controversial) Filipino netrepreneur and writer JB Lazarte to contribute for SKIRMISHER.
+Pepe was already blogging in the now defunct social media site Friendster when he was recruited by multi-awarded writer JB Lazarte to contribute for SKIRMISHER.
 In 2007, he launched his own blog ALAS FILIPINAS, the first and only Spanish-language blog in Filipinas.
 It was a personal blog but with emphasis on the importance of Spanish as a Filipino language.
 He followed this up two years later with FILIPINO eSCRIBBLES where he doodled on and delineated almost everything that fancied him regarding his Filipino cosmos, most particularly about topics directed towards Filipino Identity.

 He took a sabbatical in 2016 due to a variety of reasons (health and finances).
 But in less than a year, he’s back with this blog, EL FILIPINISMO, a combination of both ALAS FILIPINAS and FILIPINO eSCRIBBLES.

 Pepe now lives in San Pedro Tunasán, La Laguna with his wife and five children.
 He struggles dividing his time as a family man, a corporate slave, and as a writer-poet.
 The Alas household speaks three languages: Spanish, English, and Tagálog.